 And that’s what I made it with in this recipe.

 But I actually follow the exact method with 1/2 and 1/2 instead a lot of times. it’s still decadently rich and creamy, but it has a little bit more of a tang and fuller body, while traditional crème fraîche is sweeter and less firm.

 *As an aside, you can follow this fool-proof method to make yogurt at home as well, but I’ll save that for another post.

 So it is super easy and there’s no fancy equipment required.

-All you will need is cream (or 1/2 and 1/2 if you want to take that route) and freeze-dried yogurt starter, which you can find at the nearest health food store.
+All you will need is cream (or 1/2 and 1/2 if you want to take that route) and freeze-dried yogurt starter.
+You can find the starter at any health food store or on Amazon!
 Those two ingredients plus a glass jar and a little bit of patience is all that separates you from silky, creamy goodness.